 Senator Kamala Harris (D-CA), however, decided to run for president – the woman who cannot get her own house in order wants to reside in the big white manse at 1600 Pennsylvania Avenue.

-An investigative report by the Los Angeles Times has uncovered that Harris, through her Department of Justice, paid at least $1.1 million in cover-up money while serving six-years as California’s attorney general.
+has uncovered that Harris, through her Department of Justice, paid at least $1.1 million in cover-up money while serving six-years as California’s attorney general.
 And that tidy sum includes a hefty payout for a complaint against one of her closest advisors.

 Harris, like Sergeant Schultz on the 70s sitcom Hogan’s Heroes, insists “I know nothing!”